Florida Estate Planning Lawyers Help Plan Your Family’s Future

 Why Should I Create an Estate Plan?

-Additionally, in some instances when people become incapacitated by illness, dementia, or injury and can no longer make important healthcare decisions for themselves, other legal issues arise that may end up in court to be settled.
-Florida has stringent laws about who may make healthcare decisions for those who cannot make them for themselves.
+Additionally, in some instances when people become incapacitated by illness, dementia, or injury and can no longer make important health care or financial decisions for themselves, other legal issues arise that may end up in court to be settled.
+Florida has stringent laws about who may make legal, medical and financial decisions for those who can’t make them for themselves.
+You can avoid legal action by your family or loved ones should you become incapacitated by signing several advance directive documents naming decision-makers you trust.

-RTRLAW can assist clients with creating an estate plan, including a Last Will and Testament (will) or trust, as well as Advance Directive documents, that can help you plan for the future should you become incapacitated due to a severe injury, illness, or dementia.
-These essential documents can help your family avoid conflicts after you die, inform your loved ones about your healthcare wishes if you get sick, and name the people you want to make essential healthcare and financial decisions for you if you can’t make them yourself.
+RTRLAW’s estate planning attorneys can assist clients with creating an estate plan, including a Last Will and Testament (will) or trust, as well as advance directive documents, which can help you plan for the future should you become incapacitated due to a severe injury, illness, or dementia.
+These essential documents can help your family avoid conflicts after you die, inform your loved ones about your health care wishes if you get sick, and name the people you want to make essential healthcare, financial and legal decisions for you if you can’t make them yourself.

-A will or trust puts down in black and white what assets you have and who you want them to go to when you die.
+A will or trust puts down in black and white what assets you have and who you want them to go to when you die and who will care for your minor children.
 Trusts, either revocable or irrevocable, can be set up while you’re alive and help your family avoid the probate process after you die.
 In addition, a trust and trustee can manage your assets if you become incapacitated or distribute your assets to your heirs after your death.

 One of the most important aspects of estate planning is that it allows you to gain peace of mind knowing that your final wishes will be carried out and your family will be well-cared-for in the future.
 Contact RTRLAW today to find out how our estate planning attorneys can assist you with your needs.